 The Ground Turkey Recipe That’ll Make You Forget Beef Ever Existed (Okay, Maybe Not Forget… But Close!)

 Ladies, gents, and picky eaters of all ages, gather ‘round your screens and prepare to meet the unsung hero of weeknight dinners: Ground Turkey.
-Yes, that’s right—the lean, mean, protein-packed underbird that’s been quietly waiting in your freezer, tired of playing second fiddle to its flashy cousin,
+Yes, that’s right—the lean, mean, protein-packed underbird that’s been quietly waiting in your freezer, tired of playing second fiddle to its flashy cousin, Ground Beef. (“Why does HE get all the tacos?!” it sobs, clutching its shrink-wrapped breast meat.)

 But fear not, dear turkey!
 Today’s your time to shine.
 This recipe isn’t just a “healthy alternative” (yawn).
 Oh no. This is a flavor explosion so epic, even your carnivorous Uncle Dave—who once deep-fried a whole ham “for science”—will ask for seconds.